-Miguel Llera authored one of the great underdog stories in English football on May 19, 2012, by captaining Sheffield Wednesday to promotion from League One, heading the decisive goal in a dramatic 2-1 victory over Wycombe Wanderers.
-The Spanish center-back, known for his aerial dominance and uncompromising tackles, had joined the club just four months prior and became an immediate talisman for a fanbase of over 40,000 at Wembley that day.
+Miguel Llera authored one of the great underdog stories in English football on May 19, 2012, by captaining Sheffield Wednesday to promotion from League One.
+He headed the decisive goal in a dramatic 2-1 victory over Wycombe Wanderers.
+The Spanish center-back, dominant in the air and uncompromising in his tackles, had joined the club just four months prior and became an immediate talisman for a fanbase of over 40,000 at Wembley that day.
 His managerial career, beginning in 2016 with Lincoln City's academy, is often misunderstood as a direct continuation of his playing persona; instead, it revealed a thoughtful focus on youth development and tactical instruction.
 Llera's lasting impact in Sheffield is visceral, his name still chanted for a single season of transformative leadership.
-His path from journeyman defender to promotion hero exemplifies how a perfectly timed contribution can eclipse a lifetime of solid service.

 1965–1980